r00t254/Blog-posts/README.md

 # Live Link

 # User Story
-A user sees random quotes on the site
+.A user sees random quotes on the site

-A writer can create a blog from the application and update or delete blogs I have created.
+.A writer can create a blog from the application and update or delete blogs I have created.

-A user should an email alert when a new post is made by joining a subscription.
+.A user should an email alert when a new post is made by joining a subscription.

-Register to be allowed to log in to the application
+.Register to be allowed to log in to the application

-A user can view the most recent posts.
+.A user can view the most recent posts.

-View and comment the blog posts on the site.
+.View and comment the blog posts on the site.